rapodaca/dialect/src/manuscript.md

 [Figure: Perfect Matching]

-Only some atoms are eligible for inclusion in a DS.
+Only some atoms are eligible for inclusion (or "selection") in a DS.
 Atoms whose `element` values are one of `C`, `N`, `O`, `P`, or `S` may be added.
 Additionally an atom having an undefined `element` value is also eligible.
 All other atoms are ineligible and must not be added to a DS.

 To support the construction of a DS, eligible atoms carry a `selected` boolean attribute.
 Setting this attribute to `true`, adds the atom to the DS.
 Otherwise, the atom is excluded from the DS.
 All ineligible atoms are excluded from the DS.

-A bond will be added to the DS only if both of the following two conditions are met: (a) both terminals are selected; and (b) the bond itself is elided.
+A bond will be added to the DS only if both of the following conditions are met: (1) both terminals are selected; and (2) the bond itself is elided.
 No other bond will be added to the DS.
+This behavior makes it possible to exclude a specific bond from the DS by making its bond order explicit.

 A filled DS can be emptied through a two-step process of *deselection*.
 First, a perfect matching over the DS is found.
 Next, each matched edge is replaced by a double bond.
 Because the presence of a filled DS implies a perfect matching over it, kekulization always succeeds.
 A popular algorithm for matching, the Edmunds "blossom algorithm"[@edmunds65] has a time complexity of O(|E|V|2), where |E| is the number of edges and |V| is the number of nodes.
 Although more efficient algorithms are known, they are either much more difficult to implement or lack generality.